-What Can a Handyman Do in Mankato, Minnesota?
+What Can a Handyman Do Without a License in Mankato, Minnesota?

 In Mankato (Blue Earth County), most “handyman” work can be done without a Minnesota contractor license only if you stay under the state’s residential building contractor/remodeler licensing exemption threshold and avoid regulated trades (electrical, plumbing, HVAC/refrigeration, gas).
 Once you exceed the threshold or contract for residential building/remodeling work above it, Minnesota generally requires a state license through the Minnesota Department of Labor and Industry (DLI) and compliance with insurance/bonding/qualifying-person rules.
 Even when you are exempt from a state contractor license, you may still need building permits (city) and separate trade licenses for electrical/plumbing/HVAC work.